msharaf315/Learning-GO/README.md

 the game ends when all the monsters are defeated or the player is defeated <br>
 Enter a level to increase the dragon's might <br>

+# 5- Go Routines & Channels

+Played around with Go Routines and compared the difference in time between using them for multi threading vs running all the code synchronously